Faculty and Staff

-I am developing new MRI methods for musculoskeletal applications, with a particular emphasis on the hip joint.
+I am developing new MRI methods for a variety of applications with a particular emphasis on bone and joint disorders.
 These developments include in vivo imaging at 3T and 7T and ex vivo imaging at 9.4T.
-I am investigating a number of new sequences to perform comprehensive imaging of the pediatric and young adult hip, including detection of early cartilage and bone damage that may lead to osteoarthritis.
-I am also involved in projects focusing on the knee, spine, and shoulder.
-This work is done in collaboration with investigators at CMRR as well as colleagues in veterinary medicine, orthopaedic surgery, physical therapy, and engineering.
-Prior to joining CMRR in July 2015, I had developed MRI techniques for time-resolved contrast-enhanced MR angiography (Mayo Clinic) and psychiatric neuroimaging (University of Iowa).
+My primary project focuses on development of quantitative imaging techniniques to detect early bone and cartilage damage that may lead to osteoarthritis.
+I am also involved in projects focusing on the knee, spine, and bone tumors, and I have broad interest in other application areas such as neurological and psychiatric disorders, vascular disease, and comparative medicine.
+This work is done in collaboration with investigators at CMRR as well as colleagues in veterinary medicine, orthopaedic surgery, rehabilitation medicine, and engineering.

 - Quantitative mapping of MR relaxation times as an early marker of disease

 - Efficient and accelerated methods for highly-resolved 3D imaging

 - Comparative medicine